Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 OpenCensus needs an exporter to know how to send the log and metric data to a specific backend.
 Azure provides an exporter for Azure Monitor.

-To install the Azure Exporter:
+To install the Azure monitor exporter package:

 - Open a terminal window, run the following: